HOW TO REGISTER FOR CLASSES AT HAWAII POTTERS' GUILD

 Esther’s class will include a variety of projects, some functional, some decorative.
 Esther will teach the basic techniques of handbuilding: pinching, slab, coils and extruding.
 Most projects will be completed in one class session.
 Various decorating methods will be demonstrated, including stamping, carving, sgraffito, underglazes, wax resist, and slip trailing.
 The class will emphasize exploring the many things that can be done with clay and enjoying being creative.

-Saturday 9am – Noon – Wheel – Supin Wongbusakarm
+Saturday 9am – Noon – Wheel – Ken Kang

 HPG members can choose to be an Independent Potter during a session, instead of enrolling in a class.